Equivariant Floer cohomology for contactomorphisms of quotient spaces: Introduction

 \end{definition} Importantly, because $1$-simplices are sent to chain maps, we can talk about their mapping cones in a simple and canonical way.
-We now state the theorem which will be used to prove Theorem \ref{theorem:main-R} and \ref{theorem:main-G}: \begin{theorem} If $Y$ admits an aspherical $\Z/p\Z$-filling $W$ with $p$ prime, then there is an $\infty$-functor \eqref{eq:infinity-functor} for $\mathbf{k}=\Z/p\Z$ satisfying the following: \begin{enumerate}[label=(\alph*)] \item the output $\mathrm{CF}_{eq}(\varphi_{t})$ is a finitely generated $\mathbf{k}[[x]]$-module, for each zero simplex $\varphi_{t}\in \mathscr{C}_{0}(Y)$, \item the homology of the cone of the chain map associated to any $1$-simplex in $\mathscr{C}_{1}(Y)$ is $x$-torsion (i.e., multiplication by $x^{d}$ on the homology of the cone acts by $0$, for some positive integer $d$), \item if the $\Z/p\Z$-action on $W$ has at least one fixed point, then the homology of $\mathrm{CF}_{\mathrm{eq}}(\varphi_{t})$ is not $x$-torsion, for any object $\varphi_{t}\in \mathscr{C}_{0}(Y)$. \end{enumerate} \end{theorem} The construction of the $\infty$-functor is performed in \S\ref{sec:equiv-floer-compl}.
+We now state the theorem which will be used to prove Theorem \ref{theorem:main-R} and \ref{theorem:main-G}: \begin{theorem} If $Y$ admits an aspherical $\Z/p\Z$-filling $W$ with $p$ prime, then there is an $\infty$-functor \eqref{eq:infinity-functor} for $\mathbf{k}=\Z/p\Z$ satisfying the following: \begin{enumerate}[label=(\alph*)] \item the output $\mathrm{CF}_{eq}(\varphi_{t})$ is a finitely generated $\mathbf{k}[[x]]$-module, for each zero simplex $\varphi_{t}\in \mathscr{C}_{0}(Y)$; \item if $\varphi_{s,t}$ is a $1$-simplex in $\mathscr{C}(Y)$ such that $\varphi_{s,t}$ does not lie on the $W$-contractible discriminant, for each $s$, then the associated chain map is a chain homotopy equivalence; \item the homology of the cone of the chain map associated to any $1$-simplex in $\mathscr{C}(Y)$ is $x$-torsion (i.e., multiplication by $x^{d}$ on the homology of the cone acts by $0$, for some positive integer $d$); \item if the $\Z/p\Z$-action on $W$ has at least one fixed point, then the homology of $\mathrm{CF}_{\mathrm{eq}}(\varphi_{t})$ is not $x$-torsion, for any object $\varphi_{t}\in \mathscr{C}_{0}(Y)$; \item for $\epsilon$ small enough, the cone of $\mathrm{CF}_{\mathrm{eq}}(R_{-\epsilon t})\to \mathrm{CF}_{\mathrm{eq}}(R_{\epsilon t})$ is not an acyclic complex.\footnote{Recall that an acyclic complex is one whose homology is zero.} \end{enumerate} \end{theorem} The construction of the $\infty$-functor is performed in \S\ref{sec:equiv-floer-compl}.
 The proof of \ref{theorem:main-infinity-1} uses a local Floer homology argument in \S\ref{sec:local-floer-cohom}.
-The proof of \ref{theorem:main-infinity-2} uses the PSS isomorphism (Theorem \ref{theorem:pss}).
+The proofs of \ref{theorem:main-infinity-2} and \ref{theorem:main-infinity-3} uses the PSS isomorphism (Theorem \ref{theorem:pss}).
+Property \ref{theorem:main-infinity-3} is added to ensure the theorem is not trivially satisfied by a constant functor; we will in fact prove something stronger and identify a particular homology class in $\mathrm{CF}_{\mathrm{eq}}(R_{\epsilon t})$ which projects to a non-zero element in the cone from \ref{theorem:main-infinity-3}.